jocelynmutso/documentation-test/src/markdown/dialob-expression-language(DEL)/basicdel.md

 Not all functions need to have anything entered into the parenthesis.
 For example, the function `now()` will simply fetch the current system time.

 For more information and examples of DEL's functions, [click here](https://docs.dialob.io/dialob-expressions/del-functions-reserved-words/#existing-functions)

-### Summary

-* DEL expressions resemble traditional grammar and have a subject (Request ID), verb (operator or function), and condition (elements or values to compare against or evaulate against).
-* DEL reserved words operate similarly to verbs (is answered, is not answered, is valid, etc.) or connecting words (and, or).
-* Functions are actions.
-Functions are reserved words followed by parenthesis.
-The thing you want to perform the action on goes into the parenthesis.
-Not all functions require inputs in the parenthesis.
-* A String type is the same as a "text" type, which includes letters, numbers, and punctuation.
-* DEL expressions do not end in any punctuation such as full stops or semi-colons.
-* DEL expressions are if/then statements, where the **if** part is written by the user, and the **then** part is handled and evaluated by Dialob Manager